lucastienbui/mytimesheet/README.md

 # MyTimesheet Desktop

-A local desktop timesheet app for macOS and Windows.
-It automatically switches between calendar and agenda-style views based on window size, lets you enter multiple check in/check out records for each day, calculates duration automatically, tracks projects, remembers the linked data file, and generates project reports with CSV export.
+A local cross-platform desktop timesheet app.
+It automatically switches between calendar and agenda-style views based on window size, lets you enter multiple check in/check out records for each day, calculates duration automatically, tracks projects, remembers the linked data file, and generates project reports with CSV export

 ## Run locally from source